pprasann/CryptoCasino/README.md

 # CryptoCasino
-First attempt at creating a Crypto Casino \n
+First attempt at creating a Crypto Casino with current game \
-Games currently: CoinFlip and Slot Machine \n
+Games currently: CoinFlip and Slot Machine \
-Games planned: Blackjack and Roulette \n
+Games planned: Blackjack and Roulette